Save on Fabric Softeners

 To save money on the Downy, instead of putting the capful in the washer when washing the clothes, try it this way.
-I make a mixture in an old butter tub with a lid, of approximately 1 part fabric softener to 4 parts water and throw in a couple of pieces of old washcloth.
-I cut a large wash cloth into 4's and throw those pieces in the Downy mixture.
-Ring your Downy cloth out well so as not to leave marks on the clothes.
-Bring your clothes in off the line and throw in dryer for about 5 min. with one of the
+I make a mixture in an old butter tub with a lid, of approximately 1 part fabric softener to 4 parts water.
+I cut a large wash cloth into fourths and throw those pieces in the Downy mixture.
+Wring your Downy cloth out well so as not to leave marks on the clothes.
+Bring your clothes in off the line and throw in dryer for about 5 min. with one of the cloths.

 This should make your clothes soft, save you money because you only used your dryer 5 minutes instead of 45, and save you money because a bottle of Downy will last a really really long time.

 A hint I learned is to not make a large amount of the Downy/water mixture because it will get slimy as it sits for a few weeks.
 Probably a good amount to start with is 1/4C downy to 1C water or even dilute it a little more if you find you can and it will still soften clothes.
 I think I probably do 1/4C to 2C water and it works fine.
 For the money you save it's worth the hassle of wringing out a washcloth.